These are my personal book notes of The War of Art by the author Steven Pressfield.

 Steven writes about the biggest enemy we face in our life, daily: Resistance.

-This book is too important for your life and everyone of us not to be read.
+This book is too important not to be read.

 What I Know